Latest Video: The Two “Gotcha” Moments Connected To “Free” Energy Procurement Services

 If you are considering engaging an energy auction to compare energy prices, think about what you are willing to pay for the service and ask the energy auctioneer things like:

 1) What is the cost to use their services?

 2) What is the cost to energy suppliers to participate in the auctions?

 3) What is the total cost of the upcharges embedded into the energy prices garnered through the actions?

-4) Would they be willing to enter into a three party disclosure agreement (between the energy auction, the consumer, and the supplier) that contractually obligates the parties to a set upcharge?
+4) Would they be willing to enter into a three-party disclosure agreement (between the energy auction, the consumer, and the supplier) that contractually obligates the parties to a set upcharge?

 Don’t be afraid to create competition between multiple energy auctions.
-You may be able to better flush out and create competition on the costs associated with energy auctions.
+You may be able to flush out better and create competition on the costs associated with energy auctions.